CAE Reading and Use of English Practice Test 14

 50 C. The middle of this paragraph mentions the author responding with ‘No, thanks!’ to whether he had any questions, which briefly ended the interview for them.

-51 D. Bottom half of the paragraph mentions the employers being interested in a candidate that is able and willing to take responsibility for their own shortcomings.
+51 D. The bottom half of the paragraph mentions the employers being interested in a candidate that is able and willing to take responsibility for their own shortcomings.

-52 B. Second sentence suggests not to learn your responses as not to appear insincere.
+52 B. The second sentence suggests not to learn your responses as not to appear insincere.

 53 C. Bottom half of this paragraph advises to have about ten questions ready for when the interview is over to ask your future employer.

-54 D. Second part of the paragraph mentions the importance of candidate’s posture, position of hands, maintaining eye contact and so forth.
+54 D. The second part of the paragraph mentions the importance of candidate’s posture, position of hands, maintaining eye contact and so forth.

 55 B. Last sentence of the paragraph gives an example of an inquiry about prospective promotion as good practice.
 The author encourages you not to hide your plans and intentions.